Fire safety engineerJob Description:

 As well as:

-- Analytical Skills: The ability to analyze fire risks, assess building designs, and develop effective fire safety strategies.
+- Analytical Skills: The ability to analyse fire risks, assess building designs, and develop effective fire safety strategies.

-- Problem-Solving: Fire safety engineers must identify and address potential fire hazards and develop solutions to minimize risks.
+- Problem-Solving: Fire safety engineers must identify and address potential fire hazards and develop solutions to minimise risks.

 - Attention to Detail: Precise attention to detail is crucial when designing fire protection systems and ensuring compliance with safety codes.

-- Communication: Effective communication skills for collaborating with architects, builders, clients, and other professionals.
+- Communication: Effective communication skills for collaborating with architects, builders, clients, and other professionals (leadership skills)

 - Teamwork: Collaborating with other engineers, architects, and stakeholders to integrate fire safety measures into building designs (teamwork skills)